-- Will you use the phone frequently or for emergencies only?
+- Will I use the phone frequently or for emergencies only?

-- Do you call at all times or mainly days, evenings or weekends?
+- Do I call at all times or mainly days, evenings or weekends?

-- Are most of your calls local?
+- Are most of my calls local?
 Regional?
 Nationwide?
 Worldwide?

-- Are most of your calls to a small number of friends and family, or do you call many different people?
+- Are most of my calls to a small number of friends and family, or do I call many different people?

 Consider a pre-paid plan

-- This plan may work well for infrequent users.
-Because you "pre-pay" for all your minutes, these plans make it impossible to go over your set limit.
+A pre-paid plan may help keep your phone bill in check.
+When you "pre-pay" for all your minutes, you will be unable to go over your set limit.

 Understand where you may incur roaming fees

-- Make sure that the phone's screen will tell you when you are roaming.
+- Make sure your phone's screen will alert you when you are roaming.

 Plan before traveling internationally

-If you expect to be taking your phone outside the United States and potentially using it for voice or data (including email), make certain to find out beforehand what charges may apply.
+If you expect to take your phone outside the United States and use it for voice or data, including email, make sure to find out beforehand what charges your provider may apply.

 Filing a complaint